What is the College Score Card?

 • Student body.
 This gives you an idea of the racial and ethnic mix of a college.
 Also, it shows you how many eligible low income students received federal Pell Grants

 • Test scores and acceptance.
-A chart of the ACT / SAT score ranges that admitted and enrolled students reported.
+Charts ACT/SAT score ranges for admitted and enrolled students.

 4. View more details

 Data documentation.
 College scorecard provides data at two levels.
-The institution level and the field of study level.
-If you want more technical details, this section offers it.
+The scorecard provides data at both institutional and field of study levels, with technical details provided here.

 Change log.
 As a rule, the USDE updates the college score card a few times per year.
 So, on this page, you can check if their data is recent.
 At last check, their last date stamp was March 30, 2020.